komala033/komala033.github.io/teaching.md

 layout: single
 title: Teaching
 ---
-I am currently teaching [MATH1113 Precalculus in Fall 2018](2018F-1113).
+I am currently teaching MATH 2250 Calculus I for Science and Eng. (in Fall 2019) .
-In the past, I have graded for Abstract Algebra I and II.
-I have also been a teaching assistant for the online Precalculus course.
+In the past, I have taught MATH 1113 Precalculus (Fall 2018 and Spring 2019).
+My classroom is flipped and I also like to employ various active learning techniques while teaching.